markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 </form>
 ```

-Next, we need to add the state and methods to the Livewire component so it can
-submit the form and track if the Google reCaptcha has been verified.
+On the Livewire component it needs state and methods so it can track if the Google reCaptcha has been verified and handle submitting the form.

 ```php
 class Contact extends Component